 Hair transplants can be very effective when done correctly.
 But how do they work?
 Every hair on your body has and knows its own identity - whether it’s a scalp hair, an eyebrow hair, an eyelash hair or a leg/arm hair.
-This means that transplanted hairs will continue to grow in the way they used to grow, no matter where you put them – even on the tip of your nose.
+This means that transplanted hairs will continue to grow in the way they used to grow, no matter where you put them.

 How Transplants Work

 The theory behind transplanted scalp hairs and follicles is that the recipient scalp site, where the hairs are put after removal from the donor site, keeps the characteristics of the scalp area from which they were taken.
 The sides and lower part of the head don’t go bald, even in the most advanced male pattern baldness, as they are not influenced by male hormones.
 So, when you remove follicles from these areas, and put them elsewhere, they grow as they were doing before.

 Ignore advertisements and choose a medical doctor - preferably a dermatologist or a cosmetic surgeon with transplant experience.
 The theory behind transplants may seem simple, but it’s not.
 It requires a great deal of expertise, care and attention to detail.
 This is because hair grows at an angle from the scalp.